 These screens allow the user to view real-time system data including generator voltages and currents, input/output status, alarms, reports, and other parameters.
-Refer to the Metering chapter for more information on the Metering Explorer.
+Refer to the Metering chapter in the Operation manual for more information on the Metering Explorer.